 How to set email template sizes with Selzy?

-• All pre-made templates in Selzy, however, already have the ideal width of 640 pixels.
-If you don’t feel like experimenting with email marketing campaigns, you can go with the default settings so that your message is ready in mere minutes.
-We have complete guides on designing email in the editor and setting the width of the template too.
+- All pre-made templates in Selzy, however, already have the ideal width of 640 pixels.
+If you don’t feel like experimenting with email marketing campaigns, you can go with the default settings and get your message ready in mere minutes.
+In case you need more detailed instructions, we have complete guides on designing email in the editor and setting the width of the template too.

-• You can also use the layout options to set the size of individual content blocks within the email template.
-You can set the width of an image block to a specific size, or you can use a percentage to make it responsive to the size of the screen.
-In the editor, it’s possible to interchange the desktop and mobile views of the email.
-To make the email even more adaptive, you can hide blocks in one of the views.
+- You can also use the layout options to set the size of individual content blocks within the email template.
+Set the width of an image block to a specific size, or use a percentage to make it responsive to the size of the screen.
+In the editor, it’s possible to switch between the desktop and mobile views of the email with a click.

-• When you are finished setting the sizes of your email template, click the “Save” button to save your changes.
+- When you are finished setting the sizes of your email template, click the “Save” button to save your changes.
 After sending the campaign, you can use it as a template for future sendings.
-It’s also possible to prepare the template in advance without sending an email.
+It’s also possible to prepare the template in advance without sending the email.

-With Selzy’s intuitive email builder you can design your campaigns with ease or choose from expertly made templates for different occasions.
+- With Selzy’s intuitive email builder you can design your campaigns with ease or choose from expertly made templates for different occasions.
+Not only that, but the platform also boasts a wide range of features for all things email marketing, such as email automation, analytics, A/B testing, and more — plus you can try it out for free.

 Conclusion

-It is important to strike a balance between providing all the necessary marketing information and keeping the email small enough, so remember these tips:
+Since it is crucial to strike a balance between providing all the necessary marketing information and keeping the email small enough, you should also remember these tips:

-• Try using Selzy’s easy no-code email constructor for your next email campaign.
+- Try using Selzy’s easy no-code email builder for your next email campaign.

 Want to revisit our template sizes table?
 Click on this link for a quick redirect!